 I wish to acknowledge the traditional custodians of this land, the Whadjuk Noongar people.

-I pay respects to the elders, past, present, emerging and recognize the connection to land, water and culture where we live, learn and work.
+I pay respects to the elders, past and present, recognising their connection to land, water and community where we live, learn and work.
+Always was, always will be.

 Back to Top